cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```

 The common configuration has been factored out into `_spec`.
-We introduced `Name` to aid both specifying and referring
+We introduced `_name` to aid both specifying and referring
 to the name of an object.
 For completeness, we added `configMap` as a top-level entry.